jse-h/DigitalOcean-dropletsetup/README.md

 These instructions will walk you through several steps required for setting up the droplet using SSH keys and the `doctl`.

 1. Working with SSH key pairs
-2. Installing `doctl`
+2. Installing `doctl` onto Local Machine
 3. Configuring API Access for `doctl`
 4. Uploading the Public Key to DigitalOcean account with `doctl`
 5. Uploading a Custom Image to DigitalOcean with `doctl`
-6. Initializing Droplet setup with `doctl` and Cloud-init
+6. Initializing Droplet setup with Cloud-init
 7. Connecting to your Droplet with SSH
 8. Deploying another Droplet with `doctl`